surniaulula/wpsso-wc-shipping-delivery-time/readme.txt

 Adding shipping details to your Schema Product markup is especially important if you offer free or low-cost shipping options as this will make your products more appealing in Google search results.

-<h3>WPSSO Core Plugin Required</h3>
+<h3>WPSSO Core Required</h3>

-WPSSO Shipping Delivery Time for WooCommerce (aka WPSSO WCSDT) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).
-WPSSO Core and its add-ons make sure your content looks best on social sites and in search results, no matter how webpages are shared, re-shared, messaged, posted, embedded, or crawled.
+WPSSO Shipping Delivery Time for WooCommerce (WPSSO WCSDT) is an add-on for the [WPSSO Core plugin](https://wordpress.org/plugins/wpsso/).

 == Installation ==